SpiderOak/nimbus.io/docs/glossary.rst

         This continues until the full length of the :term:`Value` has been received and stored.
-The result is that each :term:`Storage Node` contains a :term`Segment` of the data.
+The result is that each :term:`Storage Node` contains a :term:`Segment` of the data.

     Segment
         The portion of a Key and Value pair stored on a single specific Storage